 Tower Hamlets Cemetery Park

 This is where I stopped for lunch and what a lovely setting to have it.
 Tower Hamlets Cemetery first opened in 1841 and closed for burials in 1966.
 It is part of the Magnificent Seven cemeteries which also include Kensal Green, Highgate, West Norwood, Abney Park, Nunhead and Brompton cemeteries.
-These cemeteries were built in Victorian times to help bury London’s dead as the smaller church sites were full.

 Tower Hamlets Cemetery Park is now a nature reserve situated right between Bow and Mile End and is London’s most urban woodland.
-There is so much to do here from wildlife spotting to volunteering to educational events.

 Nearest Tube Station: Mile End